Future gazing: top 10 charity predictions for 2020

 As tech-savvy generations mature, we’ll continue to see more digital opportunities emerge in 2020 – and it’ll be more important than ever for charities to get their digital ducks in a row.

-Let’s take a look at 10 trends to watch out for in 2020 and beyond…
+Let’s take a look at 10 trends in call centre services to watch out for in 2020 and beyond…

 1. Improved use of data

 While GDPR has unearthed plentiful data on donors and beneficiaries, stringent legislation around consent has negatively impacted many charities.
 This is because charities, wanting to ensure compliance, changed tactics so they only contact or process the data of supporters who actively opt-in.

 In 2020 we predict more charities will turn to legitimate interest (while being GDPR-compliant) over opt-in, enabling them to keep in touch with more people.
 After all, if a charity’s income falls, then it can’t help as many people.